Hurricane Iota: Honduras

 Approximately 80,000 people were evacuated from flood-prone areas.
 An estimated 100,000 people remained isolated across Honduras in the aftermath of Hurricane Eta as Iota made landfall.

 El Salvador

 The Government of El Salvador opened 1,000 shelters with a capacity for 30,000 people.
-By November 17, 700 people had relocated from their homes.
+By November 17 700 people had relocated from their homes.

 Impact

-Total damage from the storm is estimated at US$1.4 billion.
+Total damage from the storm was estimated at US$1.4 billion.

 Venezuela

 The precursor tropical wave to Iota produced heavy rain across Venezuela's Falcón state, primarily in the Paraguaná Peninsula.
 In the Silva municipality, flooding affected 288 homes.
 Damage to homes was reported in El Cayude and El Tranquero.
 The community of Santa Ana lost electrical service.
 Civil Protection officials advised residents of possible flooding along the Matícora reservoir in Mauroa, the Barrancas river, and the Quebrada de Uca river.
 Some flooding occurred in the state of Miranda.

 Colombia

 Mainland

 Heavy rains associated with a tropical wave and Iota caused extensive damage in Colombia.
 The worst damage took place in the Mohán sector of Dabeiba where landslides killed three people, injured 20, and left eight others missing.
 Eight people were rescued from the rubble.
 The landslides destroyed 67 homes and damaged 104 others as well as three schools.
 A total of 497 people were affected in the community.
 Approximately 100 vehicles were trapped by rockfalls along a road between Dabeiba and Urabá.
 Flooding affected 10 municipalities within the Chocó Department; the town of Lloró was isolated after the only bridge to the community collapsed.
 A landslide in Carmen de Atrato killed one person when his home was buried.
 Across Chocó, an estimated 28,000 people were affected.
 A van with two occupants disappeared when a landslide dragged the vehicle into the Atrato River.
 Emergencies were declared for 29 municipalities in the Santander Department where multiple rivers topped their banks.
 Several families were evacuated from Cimitarra due to rising water along the Carare River.
 A bridge collapse along the Chicamocha River isolated approximately 1,000 people in Carcasí and Enciso.
 More than 1,000 homes were damaged in the Atlántico Department: 693 in Malambo, 200 in Candelaria, and 150 in Carreto.

 An estimated 70 percent of Cartagena saw flooding due to the direct effects of Iota, affecting an estimated 155,000 people.
 Numerous homes were damaged or destroyed by floods and landslides.
 Two people died in the San Pedro neighborhood when the motorcycle they were riding was swept into a canal.
 City officials converted the Coliseo de Combate into a shelter capable of accommodating 200 people.